practical-scientific-computing/practical-scientific-computing.github.io/python/00-intro.md

 # Introduction to Python

-Created in 1991 by "benvolent dictator-for-life" Guido van Rossum, Python is a general-purpose dynamically-typed programming language.
+Created in 1991 by "benevolent dictator-for-life" Guido van Rossum, Python is a general-purpose dynamically-typed programming language.
 Python supports multiple paradigms including object-oriented, imperative, and procedural styles.
 Its hallmarks include great readability, simplicity, and a comprehensive standard library.

 Python has found widespread use, including in the scientific community.
-Python code can be run as interpereted scripts or built into standalone executables.
+Python code can be run as interpreted scripts or built into standalone executables.
 As such, it is an invaluable tool to any aspiring scientists.

 ## Getting Started